 Something has to happen with the Seanchan.
 Will they fight in the Last Battle?
 Or will they stay behind and try to conquer whoever survives that battle?
 I still don’t like them.
 I’d be okay if they get forced back across the ocean, assimilate to other kingdoms, or just remain as its own country in Altara.

 I hope Perrin survives.
 I think he will, but we are in the endgame now and many people could die.
 We almost know with some certainty that Rand will die.
 But will Rand’s death be permanent?
 I think Egwene will survive as well.
 The White Tower will endure, but they may take heavy losses during the Last Battle.
 They will be essential to win that battle though.

 I am very curious how Moiraine’s return will affect things.
-Obviously, she will cause a stir with those she knew well, especially Rand, but how else will be essential to the ending of this story?
-She has to play a big role since she was brought back and considering the heavy cost of bring her back.
+Obviously, she will cause a stir with those she knew well, especially Rand, but how else will she be essential to the ending of this story?
+She has to play a big role since she was brought back and the cost was heavy in order to bring her back.
 I wonder how Lan will react if he survives to see her.

 So much left to discover.
 I’m hoping to fly through this final installment and learn everything I can.
 It is strange drawing near the end.
-It is series like this, that you stick with for so long and follow characters through so much, that make you pause near or after it is over.
+It is series’ like this, that you stick with for so long and follow characters through so much, that make you pause near the end or after it is over to contemplate the entire story.
 Perhaps it is because we don’t want it to be over, but I think it is because we know that even after it has ended, it has changed us.
 It is like we lived an entire life within these pages and now we must go on again.
 Perhaps this is how Rand felt as he melded with Lews Therin.
-Remembering the past lives he once had while continuing the life before him.
+Remembering the past lives he once had while continuing the life set before him.

 This was a very long post.
 I want to thank you for taking the time to read it.
-I will of course be posting my thoughts on the final book once I finish it.
+I will of course be posting my thoughts on the final book, A Memory of Light, once I finish it.
 I hope to do so soon.